-Financial instruments which are classified as trading assets and liabilities, derivative financial instruments, financial assets at fair value through profit or loss, and investment securities at fair value through other comprehensive income are measured at fair value in the consolidated statements of financial position.
+Financial instruments which are classified as trading assets and liabilities, derivative financial instruments, financial assets at fair value through profit or loss, investment securities at fair value through other comprehensive income and financial liabilities designated at fair value through profit or loss are measured at fair value in the consolidated statements of financial position.
 These instruments are measured at fair value using a quoted market price, if they are traded in an active market, or, for others, using the fair value measurement techniques as discussed below.